data-integrations/database-plugins/README.md

 ```
 Notice that you must change properties for Aurora MySQL and Aurora Postgresql to real before running tests.
 ## Setup Local Environment
-MySQL, Postgresql, MSSQL, DB2, MemSQL, SAP HANA are using prebuild images.
+MySQL, Postgresql, MSSQL, DB2, MemSQL, SAP HANA, and Oracle are using prebuilt images.

-Oracle DB image should be build separately.
+MemSQL image should be configure after start.

 MemSQL image should be configure after start.